bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Perhaps not as big, but..."

 *Actually, that's not a bad idea*, Adrex thought to himself.
-Canons shot huge cannonballs, which required way too much force.
+Canons shot huge cannonballs, which required way more power.

 "How about a small canon to fire the glitter in the air?" he asked.

-There was a quiet moment, as Smearchuckle sat frozen to the place, clearly thinking about it.
+Both the twins semmed to be frozen in time; Smearchuckle looked very intensely into the wall, clearly thinking about it.
-As Adrex looked to Victoria, she had a very focused stare in the ground, as she too had started thinking about it.
+As Adrex looked to Victoria, she had a very focused stare at the ground, as she too had started thinking about it.

 Smearchuckle broke the silence:
 "We could separate the powder in the rocket from the package with the glitter in, and we have fuses..." she started, before she made some big eyes to her sister.

-Adrex sometimes had short, mute conversations with Yurgunn, when he had proposed something, and she didn't even wanted to say anything, but just make facial expression back and forth, until it was decided that it was a ridiculous suggestion.
+Adrex sometimes had short, mute conversations with Yurgunn, when he had proposed something, and she didn't even wanted to say anything, but they just made facial expression back and forth, until it was decided that it was a ridiculous suggestion.

 The conversation Victoria and Smearchuckle held, however, was way longer, and required way more expressions, but still without a sound.
 At some point Smearchuckle, facing her sister, nodded towards Adrex with a very firm look.